aalu1418/aalu1418/README.md

 ![](./name.png)

 Hello! 👋🏼
 My name is Aaron and welcome to my github page.
 I am an aerospace engineer + software developer, but I am fascinated by all things technology.
-My specialties range from control systems and algorithms to web dev and decentralized tech.
+My specialties are algorithms and decentralized tech, and am always willing to explore new things!

 More code:
 🎒: [George Brown Course Work](https://github.com/gb-blockchain-1920)